 Barite and fluorspar

 Because of its high specific gravity, barite (BaSO4) is currently used mainly as a weighting agent in a well drilling.
-Its use in a paper, chemical and paint industry is gradually shrinking at the advantage of an artificially produced titanium white (titanium dioxide).
+Its use in the paper, chemical and paint industries is gradually shrinking at the advantage of an artificially produced titanium white (titanium dioxide)

-Fluorspar (CaF2) is used as a flux in a metallurgy (in a steel production to aid the removal of impurities, and in the production of aluminum) and in ceramics and chemical industries.
+Fluorspar (CaF2) is used as a flux in a metallurgy (in a steel production to aid the removal of impurities, and in the production of aluminum) and in ceramic and chemical industries.

-Some decades ago, barite was also extracted from Strawczynek deposit in the Holy Cross Mts.
+In the past, barite was also extracted from Strawczynek deposit in the Holy Cross Mts.
 Nowadays the exploitation is abandoned.
-In this deposit, barite occurs in the form of irregular nests and intergrowths in carbonate rocks of the Lower Devonian.
-The mining operation was abandoned because of a low BaSO4 content (about 30%) and small resources of the deposit.
+In this deposit barite occurs in the form of irregular nests and intergrowths in carbonate rocks of the Lower Devonian where the useful component content is low (about 30%) and the resources are relatively small.

 Documented anticipated economic resources of barite are estimated at 5.67 million tonnes and those of fluorspar – at 0.54 million tonnes.
 Due to the abandoned exploitation, the resources have not changed for a couple of years.
 The total domestic demand is covered by import for the last couple of years.

 Location of barite and fluorspar deposits in Poland are presented on the map.

 Table 1 shows the current state of identification and management of barite and fluorspar resources in Poland.

 * Sroga C., 2020 - Baryt (barite, baryte) i fluoryt (fluorite, fluorspar).
 In: Bilans perspektywicznych zasobów kopalin Polski wg stanu na 31.12.2018 r. (eds.
 Szamałek K., Szuflicki M., Mizerski W.): 207-212.
 PIG-PIB, Warszawa [in Polish].